 Just like in people, all of the causes of skin cancer in dogs are not completely understood but there are some specific things scientists know contribute to the likelihood of a dog developing it.

-- Sun Exposure: Areas of skin that are not protected by thick fur are more likely to be develop skin cancer, especially if that skin is a light color.
+- Sun Exposure: Areas of skin that are not protected by thick fur are more likely to be develop some types of skin cancer, especially if that skin is a light color.
 These areas may be completely hairless or just have a short or thin layer of fur.

-- Black Dogs: Dogs of this fur color seem to be more likely to develop skin cancers on their feet or toes.
+- Black Dogs: Dogs of this fur color seem to be more likely to develop malignant melanomas.

-- Adult and Senior Dogs: As dogs mature, they seem to develop cancer at higher rates than younger dogs.
+- Adult and Senior Dogs: As dogs mature, they develop cancer at higher rates than younger dogs.

 Diagnosing Skin Cancer in Dogs

 A veterinarian will do a complete physical examination of your dog to look for abnormal skin growths or lesions.
-If one is discovered, they may recommend surgical removal, a biopsy, or the aspiration of cells in order to diagnose whether or not it is skin cancer.
-All of these tests will observe the cells under a microscope to see if they are normal or cancerous.
+If one is discovered, they may recommend surgical removal, a biopsy, or the aspiration of cells in order to diagnose whether or not it is skin cancer and if so, what type of cancer it is.
+The veterinarian may look at the samples under the microscope themselves and/or sent them to a pathologist for identification.
 The recommendations for diagnostic tests may vary depending on the location, size, feel, and age of the growth.

 Treatment of Skin Cancer in Dogs